-- A base-clock partition identifies a set of equations and a set of variables which must be executed together in one task.
-Different base-clock partitions can be associated to separate tasks for asynchronous execution. - A sub-clock partition identifies a subset of equations and a subset of variables of a base-clock partition which are partially synchronized with other sub-clock partitions of the same base-clock partition, i.e., synchronized when the ticks of the respective clocks are simultaneous.
+Definition 16.4.
+Base-clock partition.
+A base-clock partition identifies a set of equations and a set of variables which must be executed together in one task.
+Different base-clock partitions can be associated to separate tasks for asynchronous execution. \Box

+Definition 16.5.
+Sub-clock partition.
+A sub-clock partition identifies a subset of equations and a subset of variables of a base-clock partition which are partially synchronized with other sub-clock partitions of the same base-clock partition, i.e., synchronized when the ticks of the respective clocks are simultaneous. \Box

-16.2.3Argument Restrictions (Component Expression)
+16.2.3 Argument Restrictions (Component Expression)

 The built-in operators (with function syntax) defined in the following sections have partially restrictions on their input arguments that are not present for Modelica functions.
-To define the restrictions, the following term is defined:
+To define the restrictions, the following term is used.

-Component expression: A Component Reference which is an Expression, i.e. does not refer to models or blocks with equations.
+Definition 16.6.
+Component expression.
+A Component Reference which is an Expression, i.e. does not refer to models or blocks with equations.
 It is an instance of a (a) base type, (b) derived type, (c) record, (d) an array of such an instance (a-c), (e) one or more elements of such an array (d) defined by index expressions which are parameter expressions (see below), or (f) an element of records.